VellerRider/Do-One-Thing/PRIVACY_POLICY.md

 You have full control over your data:

 - **View**: Check your settings in the extension popup
-- **Modify**: Change your API key, focus goals, and preferences at any time
+- **Modify**: Change your API key, focus goals, strictness level, and preferences at any time
+- **Consent**: Enable/disable AI filtering or withdraw your data-sharing consent in Settings.
+When AI is disabled, browsing data is no longer sent to OpenAI.
 - **Delete**: Uninstall the extension to remove all stored data

 ## Children's Privacy